andyt530/MCW-Intelligent-vending-machines/Hands-on-lab/README.md

 In this hands-on lab, you will implement an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

 At the end of this hands-on lab, you will be better able to build IoT solutions leveraging cloud-based machine learning services and real-time analytics.

+## Overview

+Trey Research Inc. looks at the old way of doing things in retail and introduces innovative experiences that delight customers and drive sales.
+Their latest initiative focuses on intelligent vending machines that support commerce, engagement analytics, and intelligent promotions.

 ## Solution architecture